mmckechney/SqlBuildManager/docs/AzureBatchExample.md

     --eventhubconnectionstring "Endpoint=sb://myeventhub.servicebus.windows.net/;SharedAccessKeyName=keyname;SharedAccessKey=KPnb2SyLfQz5jY1LqXl3TxnMBuJJn4id6OCJ7n4yYEo=;EntityPath=hubname"
 ```

+**IMPORTANT** If you want to customize the concurrency of the script execution, you can also add `--concurrency` and `--concurrencytype` values.
+See [Concurrency Options](Concurrency_Options.md) to understand their usage

 ## 2. Pre-stage your Batch VM nodes
 This will create the VMs and get them ready to accept a build.
 Doing this in advance of your actual build time will eliminate the VM creation time from your overall build.
 It can take 10-30 minutes depending on your VM request